Question 82: Is the lymphoma histology reported at diagnosis a transformation from CLL?

 • Ki-67

-If the percent is documented as a range, report the average.
-If the percent is documented as less than a specified percent, report the percent specified minus one (e.g., report <10% as 9%).
-If the percent is documented as more than a specified percent, report the percent specified plus one. (e.g., report >90% as 91%).
+If the percentage is documented as a range, report the average.
+If the percent is documented as less than a specified percent, report the percent specified minus one (e.g., report < 10% as 9%).
+If the percentage is documented as more than a specified percent, report the percentage specified plus one. (e.g., report > 90% as 91%).

 Question 109: Were cytogenetics tested (karyotyping or FISH)?

 Cytogenetics is the study of chromosomes.
 This assessment involves testing blood or bone marrow for known chromosomal abnormalities that reflect the recipient’s disease.
-For more information about cytogenetic testing and terminology, see Appendix C, Cytogenetic Assessments.
+For more information about cytogenetic testing and terminology, see Appendix C: Cytogenetics.
 Indicate whether cytogenetic studies were performed at transformation.

-Report “Yes” if FISH testing detected the abnormality at transformation.
+• Report Yes if the abnormality was detected at transformation

-Report “No” if FISH testing for the abnormality was done at transformation and was negative.
+• Report No if the abnormality was assessed and not detected at transformation

 Question 134: Was documentation submitted to the CIBMTR? (e.g., FISH report)

-Refer to Appendix C, Cytogenetic Assessments for assistance interpreting karyotyping results.
+See Appendix C: Cytogenetics, for assistance interpreting karyotype results.

 Section Updates: